 RECRUITING INDUSTRY PARTNERS NOW!

 Are you interested in having an Energy Audit conducted at your building?
 As part of our Renewable Energies Technician program, students have the opportunity to work with business and industry partners to utilize the skills they have developed.
-With rising utility costs becoming a greater challenge for business, an energy audit might provide some useful energy information that could help your bottom line.
+With rising utility costs becoming a greater challenge for businesses, an energy audit might provide some useful energy information that could help your bottom line.

 If you would like to discuss this in greater detail, would like to book your company in for the audit, or have any questions, please do not hesitate to email Elizabeth Best, Business Development Coordinator, at firstname.lastname@example.org.